kjhealy/kieranhealy.hugo/content/blog/subway-net-flow/index.markdown

 purple for arrivals.
 The circle size reflects total volume and the pie slice proportions show the flow balance.

 The flow data is pretty bulky.
 The original dataset has about 121 million rows.
 But working with it is pretty straightforward, thanks to the magic of parquet files, [duckdb](https://duckdb.org), and [duckplyr](https://duckplyr.tidyverse.org).
 Having patiently downloaded the data via its API, I put it in a parquet file.
-The CSV is abotu 17GB but the parquet file boils it down to 1.5GB.
+The CSV is about 17GB but the parquet file boils it down to 1.5GB.
 Then I made a small R package that bundled that data with a few convenience functions.
 This lets me use the data without copying it into any single project.
 So I can write, e.g.,

 {{< code r >}}